The two agencies enforcing food safety regulations in Vermont are:

 - For basic tips on preparing safe foods for Farmers Markets, review these factsheets:

-- General Food Safety Practices; Providing Samples; Selling Fresh Produce PDF, 3 Pages, rev. 2013
+- General Food Safety Pracrices; Providing Samples; Selling Fresh Produce (PDF), rev. 2013

 - Selling Meat, Eggs and Dairy Products PDF, 3 Pages, rev. 2013